Judy Kibinge

-Judy Kibinge is a Kenyan filmmaker, writer and producer.
+Judy Kibinge (born 1967) is a Kenyan filmmaker, writer and producer.
 She has produced, written and directed a number of films, best known are Something Necessary (2013), Dangerous Affair (2002), and Project Daddy (2004).
-She is also known for establishing DocuBox, a documentary film fund for African filmmakers to help them produce and distribute their film.
+She is also known for establishing Docubox, a documentary film fund for African filmmakers to help them produce and distribute their film.
 She released her first film, The Aftermath, in 2002 and critics have said that she uses her films to impart stories about Kenya, particularly those about women and others that are typically not told in mainstream Hollywood.